tymyrddin/purple/source/docs/lantern/red-lanterns/spark/indicators-control-plane-hacks.md

 Then the honest answer is:

-**Yes — at least at nation‑state level — and the absence of public case studies is itself one of the strongest indicators.**
+*Yes, at least at nation‑state level, and the absence of public case studies is itself one of the strongest indicators.*

 In Ankh‑Morpork terms: if the Guild Registry were ever tampered with successfully, you would not hear about it from the Watch.
 You would hear about it by noticing that certain people stopped being recognised as legitimate, and nobody could explain why.